LCpl Erik Galvan

 Erik had most of his surgeries at Walter Reed Medical Center before transferring to Brooke Army Medical Center in San Antonio, where he remained for two years.

-After retiring in 2013, Erik moved to California where he now lives with his wife Kaitlyn and young son Logan.
-He earned his master’s in social work at the University of Southern California in 2019.
+After retiring in 2013, Erik moved to California where he now lives with his wife, Kaitlyn, and son, Logan.
+In 2019, Erik earned his master’s degree in social work at the University of Southern California.
+Kaitlyn studied nursing at California State University San Marcos and works as a registered nurse at a local hospital.
+Erik is currently a stay-at-home dad to care for Logan.
 He is also involved with Wishes for Warriors, a nonprofit organization dedicated to helping combat-injured Veterans experience therapeutic outdoor activities.
-Erik believes a specially adapted custom Homes For Our Troops home will give him the ability to focus on these endeavors and his education.
+Erik’s specially adapted custom Homes For Our Troops home gives him the ability to focus on these endeavors.

-Originally from Texas, Erik is choosing to remain in California to be close to school.
+Originally from Texas, Erik chose to remain in California to be close to school.

 Erik and Kaitlyn say HFOT is a blessing and are grateful to HFOT’s donors and supporters.
 They look forward to raising their son and becoming active members of their community in the comfort of their forever home.
 “Thank you for your support to our Veterans as they rebuild their lives and return to a sense of normality.
 Without your dedication and donations, none of this would be possible,” Erik says.